LIT-Protocol/js-sdk/.changeset/cold-dancers-push.md

 '@lit-protocol/e2e': minor
 ---

-Introduce wrapped-keys feature to v8 which allows you to manage encrypted key generation/import/export across EVM and Solana, and sign message or transactions without exposing private key material.
+Introduce wrapped-keys support to v8 so applications can generate, import, export, and sign with encrypted keys across EVM and Solana without exposing private key material.
+New `auth` package APIs include `validateDelegationAuthSig`, `generatePkpDelegationAuthSig`, `generateEoaDelegationAuthSig`, `createPkpAuthContextFromPreGenerated`, and `createPkpSessionSigs`.
+New `wrapped-keys` APIs include `generatePrivateKey`, `importPrivateKey`, `exportPrivateKey`, `listEncryptedKeyMetadata`, `getEncryptedKey`, `storeEncryptedKey`, `storeEncryptedKeyBatch`, `batchGeneratePrivateKeys`, `signMessageWithEncryptedKey`, and `signTransactionWithEncryptedKey`.
+See the updated docs (guides/server-sessions, sdk-reference/wrapped-keys, and the new auth references) for end-to-end examples.
+[PR](https://github.com/LIT-Protocol/js-sdk/pull/972)